-Michael Mair serves as the Acting Assistant Commissioner for Counterterrorism Policy and Acting Director of the Office of Counterterrorism and Emerging Threats (OCET) in the Office of the Chief Scientist, U.S. Food and Drug Administration (FDA).
+Michael Mair serves as the Assistant Commissioner for Counterterrorism Policy and Director of the Office of Counterterrorism and Emerging Threats (OCET) in the Office of the Chief Scientist, U.S. Food and Drug Administration (FDA).
 In this capacity, Mr. Mair is responsible for providing leadership, coordination, and oversight for FDA’s national and global health security and emerging threat portfolios.
 Mr. Mair also coordinates FDA’s Medical Countermeasures Initiative (MCMi), a key component of a broad U.S. government program to improve the United States’ capacity to prepare for and respond to public health emergencies.

-Mr. Mair brings extensive experience to his current role of Acting Assistant Commissioner for Counterterrorism Policy and Acting Director, OCET, having worked in strengthening public health emergency preparedness and response since 2001—both in government and academia.
+Mr. Mair brings extensive experience to his current role of Assistant Commissioner for Counterterrorism Policy and Director, OCET, having worked in strengthening public health emergency preparedness and response since 2001—both in government and academia.

 Mr. Mair joined FDA in 2011 and served as the OCET Director of Strategic Operations prior to taking on his current role in 2018.
 Before joining FDA, Mr. Mair served in the Division of Medical Countermeasure Strategy and Requirements in the Office of Policy and Planning under the Office of the Assistant Secretary for Preparedness and Response from 2009 - 2011.
 From 2001 to 2009, Mr. Mair worked at the Center for Civilian Biodefense Strategies at the Johns Hopkins Bloomberg School of Public Health and then the University of Pittsburgh Medical Center’s Center for Biosecurity, where his research focused on public health emergency preparedness including facilitating the development and availability of medical countermeasures.